sbartlett97/WebScrptCW/README.md

 ## What it does
 ### Unattended Display
-At the moment, when the server is running, any requests to the root are responded to with a default page that is rendered using information pulled out of a database which is input into a corresponding embedded javascript file (.ejs) included in this file is a script that continuously checks with the server if an update has been sent from the configuration page.
-If there has been an update, the new page is displayed in the same manner.
-If no change has been made, the previous message stays displayed.
+At the moment, when the server is running, any requests to the root are responded to with a default page, and a JSON array of page data.
+This page data is stored in the browsers localStoarge, and a script will by default show a 'technical difficulties' page.
+In the background, the script asks the server what page it needs to display, and compares that with the content of the title element of the current page displayed.
+If they are different, the script checks the localStorage for the page data which i found, gets displayed immediately, otherwise it requests the new JSON data from the server and then displays the new page.
+This is more efficient than the previous version, as there is no waiting for database calls on the server, and the content gets loaded directly into the webpage by replacing the inner html of the body element.
 ### Configuration Page
-To access the config page, users must make a call to /config on the domain.
-At this point, the server responds with the required page which contains is composed of a title, and a collection of iframes, each displaying an individual uniques page based off of the entries in the database (Horrifically resource-inefficient I know - This will be addressed in the future).
+To access the config page, users must make a call to '/config' on the domain.
+The server responds with a set of static resources, and once the DOM has loaded on index.html a script runs that populates the page with previews of the different content you can display on the Unattended display.

+This page also allows you to delete entries from the JSON data if there are templates you do not want.

-To display any of the messages on the screen, simply click the radio button **_underneath_** the iframe
+To display any of the messages on the screen, simply click the radio button **_underneath_** the preview.

-In addition to the configuration page, users can access a page that allows them to build their own messages to be displayed from 3 presets (Only 2 of which are currently implemented) -
+In addition to the configuration page, users can access a page that allows them to build their own messages to be displayed from 3 presets  -
   * Text
   * Quote
   * Image

-This page is accessible via the + button at the end of the iframes.
+This page is accessible via the + button at the end of the previews.

 When the user selects the template they want to use, the enter the data into the relevant boxes and then can either preview it, or save it into the database.
 (I highly recommend previewing it first although this is not enforced as of yet).

-When the user then navigates back to the config page, it is updated with their new addition.
+Once the page has been submited to the server the user is redirected back to the configuration page.
 ## Installing for Development
 In order to work on this project, you will need the following prerequisites:
-1. MariaDB v10.3.14^
-2. node.js v10.15.1^
+1. node.js v10.15.1^
-3. A copy of this repository
+2. A copy of this repository

 Once you have the above, in order to run tests on the project you will need to perform the following actions:
 1. run ``` npm install ``` in the root directory of the project to install all of the dependencies.
-2. edit the example config file to contain your database username and password, and rename it to config.js
-3. run the command ``` npm run setup ``` this will create the corresponding database tables in MariaDB as described in bin/setup.js.
-4. run the command ``` npm start ``` to start the server
+2. run the command ``` npm start ``` to start the server
-5. In your browser of choice, navigate to localhost and localhost/config in two separate tabs.
+3. In your browser of choice, navigate to localhost and localhost/config in two separate tabs.
-6. ??
+4. ??
 Profit!

 ## Design Rationale
 When designing the system I decided to settle with a single server file that imported different files which each handle a different part of the servers load.